DIY: Cutting My Own Hair Super Short with Updates

 My hair is at least 2 inches too long

 • Know the gameplan.
-The rule of thumb for close cuts is to do the sides then the back first.
-Because I wanted to keep the top a bit longer, I needed to alligator clip the hair there out of the way so I could deal with it later.
+Apparently, the rule of thumb for close cuts is to do the sides then the back first.
+Because I wanted to keep the top a bit longer, I needed to alligator clip the hair there out of the way so I could deal with it later

 • Starting time!!
 The recommendation is to use the clipper guards and to go more conservative first.
 You can take away hair but not put it back.